top of page

 How to deal with ambiguity

 A RACI matrix is a simple and powerful tool for effectively dealing with role ambiguity.
-I have used this tool at the organization, team, and individual levels resulting in enhanced role clarity, improved workload balance, and decision-making.
+I have used this tool at the organization, team, and individual levels, enhancing role clarity, improved workload balance, and improved decision-making.

 RACI is an acronym for responsible, accountable, consult with, and informed.
 Each letter represents the roles and degree of involvement for a given organizational role or task: